 The Mount School has been using Microsoft Office 365 tools and Microsoft TEAMS for teaching in School for many years.
 Teachers were able to quickly adapt their teaching to provide continuity in learning at home.
 “Teachers worked with pupils in many diverse ways, including providing video and written instructions, photo assignments and setting self-marking quizzes which pupils could answer and mark themselves.
 There were individual and group tutorial sessions, and teachers were able to dynamically provide their pupils with feedback through TEAMS,” commented Bridget Perks, Deputy Principal.

 Lessons were taught online in a variety of ways.
-English lessons were posted to Junior School girls online, via TEAMS, one week they were set the task to create stories about their dragons.
-The girls used SeeSaw, an online animation tool, to create stories about their dragons.
+English lessons were posted to Junior School girls online, via TEAMS.
+One activity they were set was to create stories about dragons.
+The girls used SeeSaw, an online animation tool, to create stories about and images of their dragons.
 The girls also enjoyed story time as Junior School teachers live streamed themselves reading various tales.
-In the Senior School, English teacher Mr dawson brought to life HG Wells’ classic tale, The War of the Workds, with an extra-special twist.
+In the Senior School, English teacher Mr Dawson brought to life HG Wells’ classic tale, The War of the Worlds, with an extra-special twist.
 “I recorded each chapter as a podcast, and the girls began sending in requests for a differen accent or voice in each one.
 So, we had Greg from Glasgow, Barry from Belfast, Harry from Huddersfield, Prime Minister Boris Johnson and event Gru from the Despicable Me films!”

 The School community found many ways to stay connected and keep up traditions.
 Ms Richmond produced weekly ‘Morning Meeting’ videos, weekly newsletters were shared with parents, College Leavers performed their Leavers Play and shared their memories of the School via video, The Strawberry Ball was held via Zoom and the term ended with an live online interactive Meeting.

-The Mount School did not stay closed completely we remained open throughout lockdown for the children of Key Workers.
-They were able to access remote lessons in School.
+The Mount School did not stay closed completely; we remained open throughout lockdown for the children of Key Workers who were able to access remote lessons in School.
 They made the most of a quiet School building and became intrepid explorers.
-Ms Wilson took the Junior girls on a very special tour guided!
+Ms Wilson took the Junior School girls on a very special guided tour!
 They enjoyed exploring the secret staircases and doors throughout the building.